 Springtime in Canada offers warmer temperatures and travel bargains before the high summer season begins.
 You may still encounter snow in the Rockies, but tulips and daffodils are blooming in most Canadian provinces.

-Temperatures are warm but the humidity in the eastern provinces is not yet at its peak, making weather conditions there quite comfortable.
+Temperatures are warm but the humidity in the eastern provinces is not yet at its peak, making weather conditions quite comfortable.
 Some of the bigger Canadian events and festivals take place in June, but most are scheduled for July and August.
 Prepare yourself for blackflies, which can make a camping or cottage vacation miserable; these critters are abundant in early summer in eastern Canada.

 The weather is either hot and humid in the eastern provinces or warm and comfortable out west.
 Either way, July offers some fantastic travel opportunities across Canada, but flight and hotel prices reflect the popularity of the season.